Zhasurbek/Crypto_Currency_Exchange_Rate/README.md

 # bitcoin_app
-This application shows the user the current exchange rates of Bitcoin , Ethereum, Litecoins with more than 20 different currencies
+This application shows to the user currently exchange rates of Bitcoin , Ethereum, Litecoins with more than 20 different currencies

 ## Getting Started